doug-leith/cydia/README.md

   * In the "To computers using" box choose Wi-Fi.
   * Click start.
 You should see the Wifi icon in the top bar of the macbook change to be grayed out.
 Your macbook is now acting as a WiFi access point.
 Devices connecting to it will have their traffic routed over the wired ethernet cable connected to the macbook.
 The name of the Wifi network will be the same as the name of the macbook, on your phone open settings, look for the available Wifi networks and connect to the macbook.

-4. Follow instructions at https://docs.mitmproxy.org/stable/howto-transparent/ to setup transparent proxying.
+4. Setup transparent proxying using mitmproxy, see [ https://docs.mitmproxy.org/stable/howto-transparent/]( https://docs.mitmproxy.org/stable/howto-transparent/) for details.
 In summary:

   * Download file [https://raw.githubusercontent.com/doug-leith/cydia/main/pf.conf](pf.conf) which contains these two lines: